• Skip to primary navigation

 From: US Community Credit Union

 This is a classic budgeting system that still works right to this day.
-There are even apps now that work in lieu of physical envelopes.
+There are even apps now that you can use in lieu of physical envelopes.
 The classic money envelope system works by determining your expenses for the month and then withdrawing the corresponding amount in cold cash.
-You will then place the right amount of money on labeled envelopes, such as food, groceries, bills, fun spending, etc. You will only take money from the right envelope.
+You will then place the right amount of money on labeled envelopes, such as food, groceries, bills, fun spending, etc. You will only take money from the right envelope for expenses in that category.
 When the cash has run out, it means there’s no more to spend.
 This budgeting method teaches us self-restraint and discipline when it comes to spending.

 Conclusion